-Identify and prepare to describe your coursework, academic projects, and skills.
+Coursework, Projects, and Skills - Learn how to outline your coursework, academic projects, and skills.

-Articulate your transferable skills by highlighting your experiences and activities, such as internships, volunteer work, paid positions, and student organization/club involvement.
+Experience and Activities - Highlight relevant internships, volunteer work, paid positions, and student organization/club involvement.

 Personalize the look of your resume by tailoring the appearance.